chinedufn/client-ketchup/README.md

 #### update

-Overwrite the clients state and receive JSON string-ified patches to send to a client
+Overwrite the clients state and receive JSON patches to send to a client

 Applying these patches to the old state creates the new state